remix-run/remix/docs/discussion/form-vs-fetcher.md

 ## Conclusion

 Remix offers a range of tools to cater to varied developmental needs.
 While some functionalities might seem to overlap, each tool has been crafted with specific scenarios in mind.
-By understanding the intricacies and ideal applications of `<Form>`, `useSubmit`, `useNavigation`, `useActionData`, and `useFetcher`, developers can create more intuitive, responsive, and user-friendly web applications.
+By understanding the intricacies and ideal applications of `<Form>`, `useActionData`, `useFetcher`, and `useNavigation`, developers can create more intuitive, responsive, and user-friendly web applications.

+[form_component]: ../components/form
+[use_action_data]: ../hooks/use-action-data
+[use_fetcher]: ../hooks/use-fetcher
+[use_navigation]: ../hooks/use-navigation
-[network-concurrency-management]: ./concurrency
+[network_concurrency_management]: ./concurrency